tykling/certgrinder/docs/certgrinder-changelog.rst

   This rename must be done for each domainset.
 If a keypair with the old filename is found Certgrinder will quit with exit code 1 and refuse to run.
 Use the new ``show paths`` subcommand to figure out what the new filenames should be.

 - Prefix certgrinderd output with ``certgrinderd:`` when not in debug mode.
+- Updated all dependencies in requirements.txt, and switch to pinning deps with == rather than >= so dependabot on github can do its thing

 Fixed
 ~~~~~